 Some of Fischer’s assistants work on the sculptures, and he goes to them to fine tune the details, while others are working on computers reproducing some of his brushstrokes in bigger scale.
 He shouts “Bye Sophia!” waving to a little girl.
 “Her dad is half Greek,” he says, and it becomes obvious the studio keeps an open approach to a variety of cultures.
 “I tried living in many different places, but somehow I felt more comfortable here.
 There is a multicultural identity that never made me feel like a foreigner.”
 As for his decision to become an artist, “I just wanted to be free, even if it is an illusion.”

-On the mezzanine is the open plan kitchen where every day when the clock strikes 1 pm, Fischer invites his co-workers for a convivial lunch.
-Fischer always sits at the head of the big rectangular table like a benevolent godfather.
+Every day when the clock strikes 1 pm, Fischer invites his co-workers for a convivial lunch in the open plan kitchen on the mezzazine.
+He always sits at the head of the big rectangular table like a benevolent godfather.
 Today sandwiches and green rocket salad with Mediterranean dressing are served together with sparkling water flowing in natural profusion.
 There, I venture to ask him if food is important to his art, having in mind the cracked egg sunny side up that sits on a box, the cracked eggshell on the female portrait shot or the various fruits that show up in different experiments.
 “In my art I don’t know, in my life yes,” he says with a big and generous laugh.
-When I ask about criticism and whether he finds it helpful, his benevolent expression changes to a more contemplative look.
+His benevolent expression changes to a more contemplative look when I ask about criticism and whether he finds it helpful.
 “If it’s done with intelligence and the same kind of ambition as the people that make things that get criticized.
-Yes.”
-But at the end of the day, “You could see an artwork as an offering.
+Yes.
+But at the end of the day, you could see an artwork as an offering.
 If you are ready to take something out of it, or if you reject it, it’s up to you.
 It’s there anyway.
 That’s what I like about art.”